riley-martine/srb_miner_benchmark_convert/README.md

 ## Instructions
 * Download the script `update_algos.py` and put it in the same directory as `algos.txt` and `benchmark_results.txt`.
 * Run the script using python

+## Development
+Use `pytest` to run the test suite, and the Black autoformatter to format `.py` files.